Beaudesert town centre revitalisation

 Community input

-The revitalisation of the Beaudesert town centre incorporates ideas and improvements captured by the local community through consultation.
+The revitalisation of the Beaudesert town centre incorporated ideas and improvements captured through extensive consultation with the local community.

-Council sought community input in 2016 for the Beaudesert Town Centre Masterplan, and in 2019 when the Beaudesert Town Centre Revitalisation Project was presented.
-In 2020 targeted focus groups were held with community and businesses to inform the development of the detailed designs.
+Council sought community input in 2016 for the Beaudesert Town Centre Masterplan, and when the Beaudesert Town Centre Revitalisation Project was presented in 2019.
+Targeted focus groups were held with community and businesses in 2020, to inform the development of detailed designs.

-Feedback highlighted four key community priorities which were considered in the planning of the town centre revitalisation:
+Feedback highlighted the following four key community priorities, which were considered in the planning of the town centre revitalisation:

 • greening with shade trees and boulevards